-The Lost World
+The Lost World by Arthur Conan Doyle

 The Lost World chronicles the adventures of four men who travel to the jungles of South America.
 There they discover a plateau inhabited by dinosaurs and ape-men.

 Conan Doyle was enthusiastic about The Lost World and even dressed as one of the main characters, Professor Challenger, for some publicity photos.
 Conan Doyle was so pleased with the costume that he went to his brother-in-law’s house dressed as Challenger and pretended to be a German doctor.

 Inspiration for the Characters in The Lost World

 Edward Malone and Lord John Roxton were based on Edmund Dene Morel and Roger Casement.
 Morel and Casement were the founders of the Congo Reform Association.
-They helped bring the plight on the people of the Belgian Congo to Conan Doyle’s attention.
-As a result Conan Doyle wrote The Crime of the Congo.
+They helped bring the plight of the people of the Belgian Congo to Conan Doyle’s attention.
+As a result, Conan Doyle wrote The Crime of the Congo.

 Edmund Morel was the inspiration for the character of Edward Malone.
-Conan Doyle thought highly of Morel as he was working on The Crime of the Congo and The Lost World however he later changed his mind.
+Conan Doyle thought highly of Morel as he was working on The Crime of the Congo and The Lost World however, he later changed his mind.

-When World War One broke out he saw an opportunity.
-Casement met with German officials and gave them an interesting proposal.
-He suggested that Irishmen in the German prisoner of war camps be given the opportunity to fight for Germany.
+When World War One broke out, Casement saw an opportunity.
+He met with German officials and gave them an interesting proposal.
+Casement suggested that Irishmen in the German prisoner of war camps be given the opportunity to fight for Germany.
 In return for this Irish brigade, Germany would give military aid to the Irish independence movement and guarantee that Ireland would be given its freedom after the war.

 The German officials were very interested in the arrangement.
-However Casement was caught making his return to Ireland from Germany.
+However, Casement was caught, making his return to Ireland from Germany.
 He was arrested and put on trial for treason.

 Conan Doyle knew Casement as a British diplomat, as a supporter of human rights and as a friend.
 There could only be one explanation for his conduct.
-Conan Doyle argued that living and working in tropical places had exposed Casement to diseases and extreme climatic conditions that affected his health.
+Conan Doyle argued that living and working in tropical places had exposed Casement to diseases and the extreme climatic conditions that affected his health.
 In short, he thought Casement was mad.

 The Lost World and King Kong